bvaughn/react-virtualized/README.md

 // You can import any component you want as a named export from 'react-virtualized', eg import { Column, Table } from 'react-virtualized'

+// But if you only use a few react-virtualized components,
+// And you're concerned about increasing your application's bundle size,
-// Or for better tree-shaking support you can use deep imports, eg import { List } from 'react-virtualized/dist/commonjs/List'
+// You can directly import only the components you need, like so: import AutoSizer from 'react-virtualized/dist/commonjs/AutoSizer' import List from 'react-virtualized/dist/commonjs/List'
 ```

 You can also use a global-friendly UMD build: